PawelWorwa/DataGenerator/README.md

 ### Generate NIP
 Least but not last comes NIP (tax identification) number accessed by `DataGenerator.generateNIP();` method.
 Once again I was unable to find good algorithm description in English, used algorithm mechanism below:

-Idea is the same as in REGON, each digit is being multiplied by wages and sum up.
+Idea is the same as in REGON, each digit is being multiplied by weights and sum up.
 After this, rest from modulo 11 for sum result operation is treated as checksum and last NIP digit.
 If result equals zero, NIP is treated as invalid and regenerated.

-**Wages used:**
+**Weights used:**
 * 657234567.

 **Sample usage:**